How to mount the ReLog

 Each ReLog comes with several strips of double-sided tape from 3M that you attach to the bottom of the ReLog.
 If you’re not sure exactly how to do it, simply have a look in the quick-start-guide that you’ll find in the ReLog box – we promise that it’s really simple!

 This quick-start-guide also instructs you on how to correctly compress the adhesive tape to secure the ReLog as firmly as possible.
 If you do this properly, the difference between studs/screws and double-sided-tape will be minimal.

 We have in previous projects in our harvesting business used transfer tape from 3M when we’re to attach an object to another object in an environment where constant vibrations are a fact.
 The 3M 950 transfer tape works amazingly well!

 Mounting by magnets

 To mount the ReLog by using magnets is a third approach to use if one of the two above doesn’t work for you.
-We would recommend that you purchase mounting magnets covered in rubber that you connect to the ReLogs mounting bars by a screw that matches the internal thread size on the chosen magnet.
+When you purchase a ReLog, the shipment box will include 4 mounting magnets that easily can be attached to the ReLog by using M4 screws.

 Mounting by wax/glue

 If none of the above fits your purpose you can always use wax/glue to mount the ReLog.
 Please do keep in mind that when you use wax/glue it can be fairly tricky to remove all remains from the ReLog after that the measurement has been completed.